Table of Contents

 At Rapid Formations, you can set up a limited by shares company from just £12.99.
 The application form generally takes around 10 minutes to complete, expert help and advice is available throughout, and most companies are registered (‘incorporated’) and ready-to-trade on the same day.

-We also provide a bespoke Non-Residents Company Formation Package, which includes a prestigious London registered office and business Address, VAT registration, and a UK business bank account.
+We also provide bespoke Non-Residents Company Formation Packages, which include a prestigious London registered office and business address, VAT registration, and a UK business bank account.

 3. Set up a business bank account

 Whether you decide to operate as a sole trader or set up a limited company, you will need a business bank account.
 Whilst it’s not a legal requirement, we highly recommend that you keep business finances completely separate from your personal finances.

 First and foremost, a dedicated business bank account in your company name will provide assurance to customers that your business is legitimate.
 On a practical level, a separate business bank account will make it much easier to monitor cash flow, identify transactions, and maintain accurate accounting records.

 The next step in the process is to create a website for your new online business.